-Copa America 2021 will begin soon, being the 47th edition of the continent's most significant soccer tournament.
+Copa America 2021 is over after an unforgettable grand final between Argentina and Brazil at the Maracana.
 Throughout its history, the prestigious South American competition has seen different champions and memorable teams that left their mark.

-With some of the sport's greatest national teams featuring world-renown superstars, Copa America is always an attractive event to watch and the upcoming edition is looming around.
+With some of the sport's greatest national teams featuring world-renown superstars, Copa America is always an attractive event to watch and its latest edition was one to remember.
 Here, check out how many times each national team has lifted the trophy.

 Copa America all-time winners